On this dayNov 25, 1829

 Hillsborough (NC) Recorder

-Through this slave leasing program, UNC engaged in the active trafficking of enslaved Black people, by collecting fees from students to “lease” enslaved Black people back to them.
+Through this program, UNC engaged in the active trafficking of enslaved Black people, by collecting fees from students to “lease” enslaved Black people back to them.
 Students paid a yearly fee in their tuition directly to the university for the labor of enslaved Black people.
 The university maintained contract agreements with plantations and local enslavers in Orange and Chatham County, as well as the university’s employees, trustees, and presidents, who “leased” Black people they enslaved to the university.
 Consequently, through this trafficking program, UNC not only increased its revenue, but also enriched local enslavers.

 Until 1845, students from families who enslaved Black people were permitted to bring enslaved people with them to campus.
 After 1845, the university prohibited students from bringing enslaved people to campus, but still authorized students to pay the university to “lease” enslaved Black people on campus.